grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 The reason we do not use CPU 1,3, or 5 is that we want those reserved for the hosts linux operating system.
 If we attempt to pin those CPU's we could step ontop of host linux processes that will decrease the performance of BIG-IP and the Host system.
 The host system in this example is newton3.

-In order to determine what instance we want to apply CPU pinning an NUMA node Affinity to we will use the `virsh` comamnd on the compute node that is running the BIG-IP instance in question.
+In order to determine what instance we want to apply CPU pinning an NUMA node Affinity to we will use the `virsh` command on the compute node that is running the BIG-IP instance in question.

 To determine which compute node is running the BIG-IP instance running the following command from the controller.
 <br/>

 The name of the instance we built above earlier was `bigip.1`